lightfeed/extractor/README.md

 ## How It Works

-1. **Browser Loading (New!)**: Use the new `Browser` class to load web pages with Playwright, handling JavaScript-rendered content and modern web applications.
+1. **Browser Loading (New!)**: Use the new `Browser` class to load web pages with Stealth Playwright, handling JavaScript-rendered content with built-in anti-bot patches.
 Choose between local, serverless, or remote browser configurations for maximum flexibility.

 2. **HTML to Markdown Conversion**: HTML content (either from a browser or direct HTML string) is converted to clean, LLM-friendly markdown.
 This step can optionally extract only the main content, include images, and clean URLs by removing tracking parameters.
 See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
 The `convertHtmlToMarkdown` function can also be used standalone.